-We designed this toolkit with young leaders from across the country to share climate solutions that students can advocate for in schools.
-It also provides talking points, highlights advocacy strategies, and includes bright spots of students taking action around the country.
+This toolkit, designed by our student leaders, offers climate solutions that students can advocate for in schools.
+It also provides talking points, highlights advocacy strategies, and includes bright spots of students taking action around the country!

-Introduction 03
+Introduction)3

-Climate Solutions in Schools 08
+Climate Solutions in Schools 38

-Mitigation 09
+Mitigation ე9

-Adaptation 11
+Adaptation 1 11

-Education 13
+Education1 13

-Equity 16
+Equity1 16

-Federal Funding 18
+Federal Funding 1 18

 Strategies for Action 21

 Messaging Guide 25

 Glossary of Terms 27

-Additional Resources 28